- What is patent compulsory licensing?

 The Paris Convention recognised the possibility that an invention may not be used (not worked).
 Specifically, Article 5A created the right for members to take legislative measures to grant non-exclusive compulsory licences to third parties in circumstances where an invention had not been adequately worked.
 Such licences could only be granted after the later of either four years from a patent application’s filing date or three years from a patent’s grant.
 Further, although the patentee’s consent was not required, the patentee was required to be adequately compensated.

 - Global importance of compulsory licensing

 There have been very few instances of compulsory licences being issued.
 However, the Malaysian government issued a compulsory licence in 2017 for Gilead’s hepatitis C treatment, sofosbuvir.
-Previously in 2003 it had issued a compulsory licence for various drug treatment for HIV/AIDS.
-These licences where issued on the basis of a failure to agree on product pricing.
+Previously in 2003, it had issued a compulsory licence for various drug treatments for HIV/AIDS.
+These licences were issued on the basis of a failure to agree on product pricing.

 With such action by the Malaysian government, it is foreseeable that other countries could easily follow suit or would their local compulsory licensing legislation either prevent or discourage the grant of such licences?

 - Compulsory licences in Indonesia – up to 3 February 2021